Panduza/panduza-doc/content/docs/platform/specifications/connection-info/index.md

 If the file exists and is well formatted but some json field are missing, the platform **must** provide the default value for *non-mandatory missing fields*.

-The platform must stop immediately and report an accurate error to the admin through the logs for mandatory feilds.
+The platform must stop immediately and report an accurate error to the admin through the logs for mandatory fields.

 ### `[CONF_REQ_FILE_NET_0050_00]` - Platform behavior when file not found

-If the file does not exist, all fields are considered as missing, so the platform **must** start with all the default connection parameters after asking to users through console if he is ok with this (usefull for users that are discovering Panduza on Local Broker).
+If the file does not exist, all fields are considered as missing, so the platform **must** start with all the default connection parameters after asking to users through console if he is ok with this (useful for users that are discovering Panduza on Local Broker).

 ```
 "No configuration file found.
 Do you want to create one with default settings?"
 [N/y]